 Snow: Tents, canopies, structures, and shelters are not designed to carry any type of snow loading.
 These products should not be used if snow of any kind is present or expected, and must be evacuated immediately in the event of snow loading.

 Preparing a Tent for Severe Weather

 Tents are temporary structures and typically do not meet any structural codes.
-In planning for severe weather, Celina recommends that the tent be taken down or the fabric be dropped to the ground to reduce wind resistance.
-If the tent must remain up, there are a few things that can be done to prepare for winds and heavy rain.
+In planning for severe weather, Celina recommends that the tent be taken down or the fabric

 Tension the Tent: If a tent must be left up in severe weather, it is important that the stakes are secure and the ratchet assemblies and tent top fabric are as tight as possible.
 Tension each staking point and add additional stakes and stake plates at corner locations, lace lines, and secondary poles.
 Be aware that significant rainfall can saturate the soil and cause stakes to loosen and possibly fail when combined with heavy wind.

-Remove the Sidewalls: When high wind is expected, sidewalls can be removed from the tent to reduce surface area and therefore reduce wind load pressures.
+Remove the Sidewalls: When the high wind is expected, sidewalls can be removed from the tent to reduce surface area and therefore reduce wind load pressures.
 A tent without sidewalls will allow wind to pass through the tent and decrease the chances of side poles being knocked out.

 Add Anti-Sink Pole Plates: For pole tents, set all side poles on 6" x 6" anti-sink plates and set center poles on 12" x 12" anti-sink plates.
-Larger tents may require several pole plates stacked on one another at all center, corner and lace line pole locations.
+Larger tents may require several pole plates stacked on one another at all center, corner, and lace line pole locations.
 Anti-sink plates will increase the stability as wind forces are transferred onto the poles; this reduces the effects of the poles sinking into grass, making impressions in asphalt, or sliding on concrete.